EJGibson/IdeaFactory/guides_to_startups.md

 "How many founders should a startup team have?
 Studies show that two founders are ideal.
 Famous founder duos include Hewlett-Packard (HP), Gates-Allen (Microsoft), Lerner-Bosack (Cisco), and Jobs-Wozniak (Apple).
 With duos, one is usually good at business development and the other good at product development."
 (11 SRG)

+**Required Documents / Points to Consider **

+"What does it mean to “form” the core team?
+It means the business must have a Founders Agreement, Shareholder Buy-Sell Agreement, Stock Vesting Agreement and Schedule, and other legal instruments that institutionalize the role, responsibilities and compensation of the core team.
+Many startups have failed or suffered serious setbacks because the founders and/or core team operated on a hand shake or weak organizational and management documents."
+(SRG 11)